 Pros and cons of using online legal services

+- They’re cost-effective.
 Online legal services are a frugal alternative for businesses looking to save money on legal fees.
-They are not an exact replacement for established firms, but they can provide certain necessary services at a much lower price.
+They are not an exact replacement for established firms but can provide certain necessary services at a much lower price.
 They are well suited for small businesses and independent entrepreneurs who need legal help but aren’t willing or able to pay $200 per hour for formal help from a law firm.

 - They’re not exactly the same as actual lawyers or law firms.
 Online services may well be the future of the legal industry.
-However, as of today, they are not a perfect replacement.
+However, currently they are not a perfect replacement.
 They can’t compare to the hands-on guidance and attention you’ll receive from a traditional firm.
 Established legal teams are also more effective if you need to go to court or settle a complex legal matter.

 - They’re not a fit for every company.
-Online legal services fall into the same category as other recent tech trends, like virtual offices: Certain businesses will benefit from the lean pricing and flexibility, while others are better suited for the traditional model.
+Online legal services fall into the same category as other recent tech trends, like virtual offices: Certain businesses will benefit from the lean pricing and flexibility they provide, while others are better suited for the traditional model.
 It all depends on your company’s budget for legal matters and whether investing in that area fuels your growth or cuts into your profit margins.
 Large corporations and businesses with complicated legal needs are still better off with a big law firm, but online legal services are a great alternative for smaller companies that don’t need as much hands-on legal work.

-The future of legal work is likely to be a hybrid of these two models, so anyone looking to save money on legal help should at least look into online service offerings.
+The future of legal work is likely to be a hybrid of online and traditional models, so anyone looking to save money on legal help should at least look into online service offerings.

 If you want the benefit of a law firm or attorney filing items on your behalf, and you need individualized business guidance in a legal and strategic sense, an online legal service provider will not meet your needs.
 Even the most successful online legal service companies state in their disclaimers that some information (including forms) on their sites may be outdated and that they cannot be held responsible for improperly filed forms.

 On the other hand, a small business owner who is knowledgeable about the law and confident in their ability to file legal documents may find online legal services helpful.
-The low cost of services compared to full-service law firms and the limited guidance online services provide may well suit the needs of such an entrepreneur.
+The low cost of these services compared to full-service law firms and the limited guidance online services provide may well suit the needs of such an entrepreneur.
 And if upon trying one option, you aren’t satisfied, you can always try the other.